Lifeshield Security ReviewBy - 02/11/2019

 Customer Service & Support

-- Contract Length: In order to receive free equipment, you must sign a 36-month or 60-month contract.
-If you sign a longer contract, you’ll get a better deal.
+- Contract Length: In order to receive free equipment, you must sign a 36-month or 60-month contract; however, you don’t have to sign a contract if you purchase your equipment upfront

 - Contract Renewal: Contracts automatically renew unless you send a written notice to LifeShield at least 60 days before your current contract ends.

-- Return Policy: The return period for LifeShield has reverted back to 7 days from installation or activation of the system.
-Even if returned in time, a $50 restocking fee will be deducted from your refund.
+- Return Policy: The return period for LifeShield is 30 days from the day you ordered the system.
+Even if returned on time, the return shipping fee will be deducted from your refund.

 LifeShield Home Security Customer Reviews